 Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.—Hebrews 4:14–16

-One of the glories of the gospel is that—despite our lack of merit—we all have access to the throne room of God.
+One of the glories of the gospel is that—because of Jesus Christ—we all have access to the throne room of God.
 The invitation to confidently approach God and receive mercy and grace is what sets Christianity apart from any world religion.
 This call to worship reminds us of the mercy and grace of Jesus Christ who came and died for our sins to redeem us and restore us to the Father.
 We have the ultimate hope!

 Divine invitation from Revelation 3